 Other post about this journey to Cusco,Peru, Machu Picchu, Punta Arenas, Chile and Patagonia include:

 Palacio del Inka is probably the most historic hotel I have ever stayed in.
 It is built on the foundation of the Inka Acllahuasi, home of the Inka Virgins of the Sun.
-After the Spanish conquest of the Inka, the Acllahuasi was converted to a home for Francisco Pizarro and his relatives who served as governors of Cusco and the surrounding territories.
+After the Spanish conquest, the Acllahuasi was converted to a home for Francisco Pizarro and his relatives who served as governors of Cusco and the surrounding territories.

-The Palacio del Inka is across the street from the remains of Temple of the Sun.
+Palacio del Inka sits across the street from the remains of Temple of the Sun.

 Five hundred years later, the five-star Palacio del Inka, a Starwood Luxury Collection hotel, occupies the site of the Acllahuasi and incorporates some of the original Inka walls in its structure.